 Here are some ways excellent community colleges set their students up to succeed:

-Some of the nation’s best community colleges are located in North Carolina, according to a 2023 SmartAsset study.
-In fact, the state’s community college system is so strong that it swiped 9 of the top 25 spots.
+Some of the nation’s best community colleges are located in North Carolina, according to a 2024 SmartAsset study.
+In fact, the state’s community college system is so strong that it makes up 65 percent of the top 20 community colleges in the country.

 The ranking is based on various factors, including:

-While the first two metrics are relatively easy to control, it’s harder to pin down the reasons behind overall student success.
+While the first two metrics are relatively easy to control, it’s more complex to pin down the reasons behind overall student success.
 So what are North Carolina community colleges doing right?
 And how can other community colleges tap into similar success?

 The platform uses predictive analytics to identify at-risk students early on and connect them to the necessary resources or interventions, thereby improving student engagement.
 Watermark has delivered proven results nationwide in engagement, retention, persistence, and completion rates, measuring its technology’s efficacy by the number of students crossing the finish line to graduation or transferring to a four-year institution.